mailgun/documentation/source/api-email-validation-deprecated.rst

  ====================== ========================================================
  Parameter         	Description
  ====================== ========================================================
- address           	An email address to validate.
+ address           	An email address to verify.
 (Maximum: 512 characters) mailbox_verification	If set to true, a mailbox verification check will be performed against the address.